 High availability!

-Rome Tourist Pass including tickets and reservation for the Vatican Museums, guided tour of St. Peter’s Basilica, Pantheon audio guide and reserved Colosseum standard ticket.
+The Rome Tourist Pass includes tickets and reservations for the Colosseum, the Vatican Museums, a guided tour of St. Peter’s Basilica and other options.

 High availability!